mautic/developer-documentation-new/docs/rest_api/segments.rst

      - Type
      - Description
    * - ``id``
-     - int
+     - integer
      - ID of the Segment
    * - ``name``
      - string
      - Name of the Segment
    * - ``alias``
      - string
-     - Alias of the Segment
+     - The auto-generated alias or slug of the Segment

-.. vale off

-Segment Filters
+Segment filters
 ***************

-.. vale on

-Segments use filters to define which Contacts should be included.
+Segments use filters to define which Contacts to include.
 Filters support various field types and operators.

 Filter structure
 ================